 Again, putting all "emotion" aside, Wilt Chamberlain achieved significantly more

-OBSERVATION: The only reason Wilt and Bill Russell are not identified as the "G.O.A.T." is because they don't have an active public relations manager and a corporate sponsor (Nike, Adidas, etc.) to constantly run commercials promoting their products and services.
+The only reason Wilt and Bill Russell are not identified as the "G.O.A.T." is because they don't have an active public relations manager and a corporate sponsor (Nike, Adidas, etc.) to constantly run commercials promoting their products and services.
 For example, Michael Jordan is constantly in the "public eye" by selling shoes, clothes, gambling, playing golf, buying athletic teams, etc., but Bill Russell doesn't do a damn thing to "promote" his achievements, and neither does the estate of Wilt Chamberlain.
 Conversely, although Elvis and Marilyn Monroe and Frank Sinatra and Michael Jackson and Judy Garland and John Wayne, etc., are DEAD, nevertheless, they have some very active marketing and media relations companies to strategically market and promote their "brand" in commercials, movies, and via hundreds of products and services.
-Simply put, here the most accurate sports analogy, if you DON'T PAY DISNEY, ESPN, NBA, etc., to "promote" you as "The G.O.A.T." sadly, you'll never be promoted as "The G.O.A.T."
+Simply put, here's the "commercial truth," the professional sports "eco-system" of broadcast media, print media, film, radio, social media, etc., can't generate and sustain vibrant revenue streams from retired or dead athletes! if you DON'T PAY DISNEY, ESPN, NBA, etc., to "promote" you as "The G.O.A.T." sadly, you'll never be promoted as "The G.O.A.T."

 G.O.A.T.
 Entertainer